Satellite imagery: Airbus Intelligence

 Pléiades constellation is composed of two very-high-resolution (50 centimeters pan & 2.1 meter spectral) optical Earth-imaging satellites.
 Pléiades-HR 1A and Pléiades-HR 1B provide the coverage of Earth's surface with a repeat cycle of 26 days.
-Designed as a dual civil/military system, Pléiades will meet the space imagery requirements of European defence as well as civil and commercial needs.
+Designed as a dual civil/military system, Pléiades will meet the space imagery requirements of European defense as well as civil and commercial needs.